 The main statute governing civil procedure in Switzerland is the CCP.
 Besides civil procedure, the CCP equally governs debt collection proceedings in relation to non-monetary matters as well as domestic arbitration proceedings, unless the arbitrating parties opt out of its application.

-Monetary debt collection matters are governed by the Federal Debt Enforcement and Bankruptcy Act (DEBA), whereas the recognition and enforcement of foreign judgments and foreign arbitral awards is predominantly regulated by the PILA as well as all relevant bilateral and multilateral agreements to which Switzerland is a party; the most important of these are the Lugano Convention and the New York Convention, respectively.
+Monetary debt collection matters are governed by the Federal Debt Enforcement and Bankruptcy Act (DEBA), whereas the recognition and enforcement of foreign judgments and foreign arbitral awards is predominantly regulated by the Private International Law Act (PILA)4 as well as all relevant bilateral and multilateral agreements to which Switzerland is a party; the most important of these are the Lugano Convention and the New York Convention, respectively.

 ii Procedures and time frames

 The three principal types of proceedings foreseen by the CCP are ordinary, simplified and summary proceedings.
 Claims must be submitted under an ordinary proceeding unless the law expressly provides otherwise.

 Ordinary proceedings can generally be split up into three phases:

 - the pleading phase, where the parties must present and substantiate the factual basis of their claims and defences, and offer evidence for them;

 - the evidentiary phase, where the courts hear and review the evidence presented by the parties; and

 - the post-hearing phase where the parties may comment on the outcome of the evidence proceedings and the court renders its decision.